The Fragility of Noise Estimation in Kalman Filter: Optimization Can Handle Model-Misspecification: Optimization vs. Noise Estimation: a Case Study

 \subsection{Setup and methodology}

-In the case study of the radar tracking problem, each target is represented by a sequence of (unknown) states in consecutive time-steps, and a corresponding sequence of radar measurements.
+\textbf{The Doppler radar problem:} We consider a homogeneous 3D space with the radar in its origin.
+Each target corresponds to a sequence of tens or hundreds states in consecutive time-steps of constant size $dt=1 sec$, and a corresponding sequence of radar measurements.
 A state $x_{full}=(x_x,x_y,x_z,x_{vx},x_{vy},x_{vz})^\top\in\mathbb{R}^6$ consists of 3D location and velocity.
+We also denote $x=(x_x,x_y,x_z)^\top,\,u=(x_{vx},x_{vy},x_{vz})^\top$ for the separate location and velocity (or $x_{k,t}\in\mathbb{R}^3$ for the location of target $k$ at time $t$).
+To simulate realistic targets, we let each target alternately perform intervals of straight motions (with or without acceleration) and turns (horizontally or vertically).
+The randomization of each target determines the number of intervals, their lengths and types, the turns directions, the speed ranges and the accelerations (both in speed changes and in turns).

-We also denote $x=(x_x,x_y,x_z)^\top\in\mathbb{R}^3$ for the location alone (or $x_{\text{target},t}\in\mathbb{R}^3$ for the location of a certain target at time $t$).
-An observation $z\in\mathbb{R}^4$ consists of noisy measurements of range, azimuth, elevation and Doppler signal.
-Note that the former three correspond to a noisy measurement of $x$ in polar coordinates, and the latter one measures the projection of velocity onto the radial direction $x$.
+An observation $z\in\mathbb{R}^4$ consists of measurements of range, azimuth, elevation and Doppler signal, with an additive i.i.d Gaussian noise.
+Note that the former three correspond to a measurement of $x$ in spherical coordinates, and the latter one measures the projection of velocity onto the radial direction $x$.
+The goal is to minimize the error of the point-estimate $\hat{x}$ of the location: $MSE=\sum_{k}\sum_t ||\hat{x}_{k,t}-x_{k,t}||^2$.